-I am fond of the vast majority of the animals running through southeastern forests, from the red-backed salamanders and patent leather beetles lurking under decaying logs to the redheaded woodpeckers and blue jays singing from the canopy.
+I am fond of the vast majority of the animals running through southeastern forests.
+From the red-backed salamanders lurking under decaying logs to the redheaded woodpeckers hammering away in the canopy, I love them all.

-Nevertheless, we all have our favorites, and on this day, I was looking for one of my favorite local species — the copperhead.
+But we all have our favorites, and on this day, I was looking for one of mine — the copperhead.

 Copperheads are relatively small pit vipers; the largest males may slightly exceed 4 feet in length, but most adults are in the 2- to 3-foot range.
-The young, which are normally born in the late summer or early fall, are tiny and measure about 8 to 12 inches in length.
+The young, which are normally born in the late summer or early fall, are tiny, measuring about 8 to 12 inches in length.

 Highly adaptable animals, copperheads will eat virtually anything they can.
-This means that in addition to standard snake fare, such as rodents, lizards and frogs, copperheads also prey on cicadas, caterpillars, salamanders, other snakes and birds.
+This means that in addition to rodents, lizards, frogs and other typical snake fare, they also consume cicadas, caterpillars, salamanders, other snakes and birds.

 Copperheads actively prowl for food at times, but often, they simply curl up in the leaf litter and wait for prey to walk by.
 Clad in some of the most effective camouflage in the animal kingdom, they are well adapted for such tactics.